-Never disassemble the pump head with bare hands.
+IMPORTANT Never disassemble the pump head with bare hands.
 Even minute particles of dust, dirt, etc., on the check valves or piston can contaminate the inside of the pump head and result in poor pump performance.

 - 7. Disconnect all tubing connections to the pump head with the damaged piston. - 8.
-Using a 3.0 mm hex key (P/N 062338), loosen the Allen screws on the pump head with the damaged piston.
+Using the 3.0 mm hex key (P/N 062338), loosen the Allen screws on the pump head with the damaged piston.
 Remove the Allen screws, and then carefully remove the head and place it on a clean surface. - 9.
 If the piston was not removed with the pump head in Step 8, remove the piston now by pulling it straight out of the pump mechanism. - NOTE A magnet secures the piston in place.
 If the magnetic force makes the piston difficult to remove, tilt the piston to one side and then pull it out of the pump mechanism. - 10.
 If the piston is broken, be sure to remove all broken pieces.
 If necessary, flush the pump head with ASTM Type I (18 megohm-cm) filtered and deionized water.

-9.8.2 Reinstalling the New Piston
+9.8.2 Installing the New Piston

-Slide the new piston (P/N 068646, for capillary; P/N 062082, for analytical) partway into the pump head; approximately 6 mm (1/4 in) of the sapphire part of the piston should extend from the head.
+Slide the new piston (for capillary pump: P/N 068646; for analytical pump: P/N 079857) partway into the pump head; approximately 6 mm (1/4 in) of the sapphire part of the piston should extend from the head.